kernel-loophole/python-version-2.O/README.md

             case _:
                 print("string is not abc and xyz")
 ```
+# Iter()
+One useful application of the second form of iter() is to build a block-reader.
 ```python
 from functools import partial
 #One useful application of the second form of iter() is to build a block-reader.